 Highway patrolmen who suspect burners of driving drunk or high can pull them over and investigate by having them perform field sobriety tests, such as standing on one foot.
 Drivers who are then arrested for DUI have to submit a breath or blood test.

 - A fine of up to $1,000,

 - No further arrests while the case is pending, and

 - 3-month driver’s license suspension by the Nevada DMV

 A second-time DUI is also a misdemeanor but carries a mandatory ten (10) days in jail.
-Third-time DUIs, as well as any DUIs causing substantial injury or death, are automatic felonies in Nevada with time in Nevada State Prison.
+Third-time DUIs, as well as any DUIs causing substantial injury or death, are automatic felonies with time in Nevada State Prison.

 Burner lawyers can explore several possible defenses to Nevada DUI charges depending on the circumstances of the case.
 Just a few of them include:

 - The breath- or blood-testing equipment was faulty,

 - The police incorrectly administered the field sobriety tests, or